aerorobotics/neural-swarm/README.md

 # neural-swarm
-Code related to the Neural-Swarm and Neural-Swarm2 (ICRA 2020, T-RO 2021) papers
+Code and data related to the Neural-Swarm and Neural-Swarm2 (ICRA 2020, T-RO 2021) papers

 For training, please run `learning/training.py`, which will use data in `data/training`.